theresa-w/Machine_Learning_Project_1/README.md

 The accuracy of the prediction from the test data and a confusion matrix are computed.

 Four models are tested - Complement Naive Bayes, SVM, Random Forest, and Deep Learning.
-Random Forest predicts the data the best.
+SVM predicts the data the best.